-A new all sky star catalog of our very own favorite galaxy is being released 2016.
+A new all sky star catalog of our very own favorite galaxy is released.

 "Today's release gives us a first impression of the extraordinary data that awaits us and how that will revolutionize our understanding of how stars are distributed and move across our galaxy."

 "The beautiful map we are publishing today shows the density of stars measured by Gaia across the entire sky, and confirms that it collected superb data during its first year of operations”